Markim Hall, Second Floor

 Independent Study Project (ISP) and Globalization Essay (required; 4 credits)

 The ISP is a crucial part of the Perspectives on Globalization program.
 Its aim is to bring together the experiences and academic insights gained during both the August seminar and the semester courses.
-The project culminates in a major paper – the Globalization Essay – due in January 2013.
+The project culminates in a major paper – the Globalization Essay – due the following January.
 Final papers may be published or otherwise made available by Macalester College for an audience in and beyond the College.
 This paper involves approximately 90 hours of student work on a pre-approved topic of study, with guidance by Macalester directors and a LUC faculty member.

 Coursework, seminar, and ISP together will yield 16 to 18 semester credits.